Laura Fuentes

 The BEST Whole Wheat Pancakes

-stack of whole wheat pancakes topped with sliced apples
+stack of whole wheat pancakes on a plate topped with sliced strawberries and banana with syrup on a plate.

 Servings: 12 pancakes